 Please note that cigarette and alcohol allowances are not made for travelers under the age of 17; these passengers are not allowed to bring any amount of these goods into France.

 Duty and tax exemptions are strictly individual.
-You cannot apply them to a group.
+You cannot combine them.

 Items worth more than the maximum exempt amount will be subject to duties and taxes.